dieple/builder_tools/README.md

 * Install docker on the host machine
 * Python3 on host machine
 * Create developer AWS IAM account, setup MFA on AWS console and noted down the MFA ARN.
-* Create "$HOME/.aws/config" file on host machine with these entries below (edit to match your environment)
-* Create "$HOME/.kube" directory for K8s.

-* Docker on your host machine
-* Python3 on your host machine
+* A note of your MFA ARN for use below
+* A note of your AWS access keys which you created above for your IAM user in the AWS root account
 * AWS client on your host machine
 * aws-vault on your host machine
-* Create a developer AWS [IAM account] with MFA configured
-* A note of your MFA ARN for use below
-* A note of your AWS access keys which you created above for your IAM user in the AWS root account
 * Manually create file `$HOME/.aws/config` on your host machine with entries for the AWS accounts you want to access - see below
 * Manually create `$HOME/.kube` directory for Kubernetes